training4developers/mobx_redux_blog_post/README.md

 ## Setup Instructions

-This is MobX/Redux blog post application build with a starter project for creating HTML/SASS/React/Redux/Relay application.
+This is MobX/Redux blog post application built with a starter project for creating HTML/SASS/React/Redux/Relay application.

 ### Application Setup